a19hu/Inter_IIT_Mock_PS/Project Flow.md

 2. **Projects**:
    - `GET /projects`: Get all open projects.
-   - `POST /projects`: Create a new project (Employer only).
+   - `POST /projects`: Create a new project.
-   - `GET /projects/:id`: Get project details.
+   - `GET /projects/:projectid`: Get project details.

-3. **Contributions**:
-   - `POST /projects/:id/contribute`: Request to contribute to a project (Freelancer only).
+   - `POST /projects/:projectid/apply`: Apply to contribute on project (before application deadline).
-   - `POST /contributions/:id/submit-pr`: Submit a PR URL for an approved contribution.
+   - `GET /projects/:projectid/remove/:freelancerid`: Disapprove freelancer application (only Project Owner).
+   - `POST /projects/:projectid/submitPR`: Submit contribution (github pull-request ID) (project freelancers only).
-   - `GET /contributions/:id/status`: Get the status of the contribution.
+   - `GET /projects/:projectid/status`: Get Project Status

-4. **Smart Contract Interaction**:
-   - `POST /contributions/:id/approve`: Approve a freelancer’s contribution and deploy a smart contract.
-   - `GET /transactions/:id/status`: Check smart contract execution status.

 ---

 ### Day-by-Day Plan: (This Plan is purely tentative but have to stick to the deadline which is 31st Oct)